A semi-canonical reduction for periods of Kontsevich-Zagier: Difference of volumes and Riemann approximations

 \subsection{Construction of the difference set}

-We construct $K\in\saq^d$, a compact set such that $|p| = \vol_d(K)$ from $K_1$ and $K_2$.
+We finish our procedure by constructing a compact $K\in\saq^d$ such that $|p| = \vol_d(K)$ from $K_1$ and $K_2$.
 The basic idea of this construction is to use inner and outer Riemann approximation by cubes in $K_1$ and $K_2$, respectively.
-Taking a sufficiently small rational size of cubes, we can give a re-ordination of cubes such that the outer cubes of $K_2$ can be translated into the inner cubes of $K_1$, which is assumed to have a bigger volume.\\
+Taking a sufficiently small rational length in the above parametrized partition, we can give a rearrangement of cubes such that the outer cubes of $K_2$ can be translated into the inner cubes of $K_1$.\\